grygy/pv217-microservices-materials/10/README.md

 #### Single sign-on (SSO)

 Single sign-on (SSO) is a type of authentication that allows users to log in once and access multiple systems without re-authenticating.
-The client sends HTTP requests with the Authorization header that contains the word Bearer followed by a space and a token.
+The client sends HTTP requests with the Authorization header that contains a token.
 The server uses the token to authenticate the user against the identity provider.

 ### HTTPS

 When the application is running in a production environment, it's important to use HTTPS to secure the communication between the client and the server.
 HTTPS is a secure version of HTTP that uses SSL/TLS to encrypt the data transmitted between the client and the server.
 It provides a secure channel for the client and the server to communicate over the internet. **Always use HTTPS in a production environment.** However, we can use HTTP in our development environment.

-### Examples for Basic authentication
+### Examples for authentication

 ```java
 @Path("/api/public")